lucasandradegs/NextJS-Template/README.md

 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
 - **Theme Toggle**: Built-in dark/light mode toggle.
 - **Metadata Configuration**: Easily customizable metadata for SEO.

-## Installation

-- You just need to clone this repo and then npm install 😁

 # Recommended VSCode Settings
 #### I strongly recommend using these configurations in your User Settings Preferences (JSON) if you are using VSCode: